ashpil/ASS/documents/specification.md

 The `title` part ensures titles are always centered in the window, and that the top of a title is `1rem` below the top of the parent container.
 Special variables, such as `$parent` or `$window` are designated by `$`.

+We can specify constraints between elements using the traits.